XavierCuases/Repository2Go/README.md

 docker pull xaviercuases/exercise2go
 ```
 > [!IMPORTANT]
-> Flask, by default, runs on port 5000 when using its built-in development server.
+> Go, by default, runs on port 5000 when using its built-in development server.
 This is intended for local development and testing purposes.
 If you need to change the port, Flask allows you to specify a different one when running the application.
 ### Run image
 ```
 docker run --name <NEWCONTAINERNAME> -d -p 9000:8080 <IMAGENAME>